Strategic Bombing

 Strategic Bombing in the Pacific

 With the capture of the larger Mariana Islands, the U.S. strategic air forces were able to establish airfields that had an adequate line of supply and from which the B-29s could reach most of Japan.
 The results of high-altitude daylight precision bombing continued to disappoint, however.
-When General LeMay took over 21 Air Force, he switched to night area bombing using incendiaries.
+The first raid on the Tokyo area, on 24 November 1944, hit the Musashino aircraft plant with just 48 out of 240 bombs dropped.
+Two B-29s and five Japanese interceptors were lost.
+Once again, the commander of 21 Bomber Command, "Possum" Hansell, was relieved by LeMay.
+LeMay initially had no better success, and, under intense pressure from Arnold, he switched to night area bombing using incendiaries.
 By bombing at night, the B-29s could fly at lower altitude and with less defensive armament, allowing more incendiaries to be carried to the targets.
 The incendiaries themselves were more potent than ever, containing a combination of napalm and magnesium.
+The risk was that the bombers would be highly vulnerable to light antiaircraft fire, but LeMay gambled correctly that this would be very weak.

 The first raid using the new tactics, against Tokyo on the night of 9-10 March 1945, involved 279 B-29s dropping over 1650 tons of incendiaries.
-A firestorm was successfully raised, and the death toll was somewhere between 80,000 and 120,000 persons.
+It was a windy night, and wind gusts of up to 70 miles per hour (110 km/h) fanned the flames beyond all possibility of control.
+Witnesses later claimed that the fires were hot enough to boil the water in the city's canals.
+The death toll was somewhere between 80,000 and 120,000 persons.
 This was probably the most devastating single air raid of the war, exceeding even the nuclear raids.
 From then on, the U.S. strategic air forces began systematically burning the cities of Japan to the ground.

 Japanese defenses were pitifully inadequate and civil defense was rudimentary.
 Tokyo had just 18 concrete air raid shelters with a combined capacity of 5,000 persons.
 The coastal plains on which most of Japan's cities were built were composed of unstable soil derived from volcanic ash, which hindered excavation.
 The only shelter for most civilians was bokugo, small holes six to 15 feet (two to five meters) long, three feet (one meter) across, and four to six feet (1.5 to 2 meters) deep, with bamboo roofs covered with a thin layer of dirt.
 These were dug next to homes or along streets, and proved almost useless.
 Tokyo authorities had ordered the demolition of some 207,370 homes to produce 31 miles of firebreaks by March 1944, but in many cases the timber from the demolished homes had not yet been removed.